speced/bikeshed/docs/definitions-autolinks.md

 1. Specify the type explicitly, if the link isn't being processed as the correct type.
     Like definitions, this can be done by just adding the type as a boolean attribute on the link, or by adding a `link-for=''` attribute to a container.
+    If the link is using shorthand syntax, you can use the `!!type` suffix to specify the type.

 2. If the link type corresponds to one of the definition types that needs `for` to be specified, you may need to specify `for` on the link as well to narrow down which definition you're referring to.
     For example, many properties define an "auto" value;
     to link to the "auto" value of the 'width' property in particular, specify `<a value for=width>auto</a>`,
-    or the shortcut syntax `''width/auto''.
+    or the shorthand syntax `''width/auto''.
     To refer to a value of a descriptor, you *can* be completely explicit and specify the at-rule as well, like `<a value for='@counter-style/system'>numeric</a>`,